ElektraInitiative/libelektra/src/plugins/semlock/README.md

 The usage of this plugin could lead to deadlocks, due to an ongoing discussion (-10000) ([Link](https://github.com/ElektraInitiative/libelektra/pull/555)).

-## ENOSYS ##
+## /dev/shm ##

-If the semaphore can not be created and `errorno` is ENOSYS, consult this [link](http://stackoverflow.com/questions/270113/how-do-i-stop-sem-open-failing-with-enosys).
+Is the location where the semaphores will be saved. `/dev/shm` should be mounted as tempfs, otherwise the semaphores can not be created (this issue only appears on older systems).
+More information [here](http://stackoverflow.com/questions/270113/how-do-i-stop-sem-open-failing-with-enosys).